 Educating adolescent, youth and adults about sex in schools, colleges and the workplace is a necessity, and we need counsellors to impart this kind of education from the perspective of mental health as well, and the LGBTQ lens needs to be placed within the centre, and not the periphery, of the sex-education that we impart to people.

 It is a prime necessity in today’s day and age to sensitize people about mental health in life as well as within the realm of sexual affairs, and to normalize the idea that sex can take place among two consenting adults, irrespective of whether they are of the same or of the opposite gender.

 Furthermore, the notions of ‘masculinity’ attached to the idea of a man in bed might be a person’s fantasy, but to enforce a fantasy upon all men and boys in real life is oppressive.

 Boys and men who are shown to have sex on TV shows and films worry about their performance but seldom do we get to see a male character within any narrative worrying about his emotional state, and feelings.

 We desire sex, but sex isn’t always easy.
 Some men experience anxiety along with sexual desires, which need not always be about their performance but could also be about their emotional well-being, and mental health.

-We really need to bust the stereotype that sex and the urges associated with it, cannot be an emotional experience for a man or a boy because it really can be.
+We really need to smash the stereotype that sex, and the urges associated with it, cannot be an emotional experience for a man or a boy because it really can be.
 Sexual desires could feel very tender and delicate to a man too.
 We need to stop essentially constructing it as a ‘bad-boy thing’ which only people with a somewhat reckless disposition seem to enjoy.